-All electrical equipment throughout the building is required by law to be tested and tagged before use.
-If bringing in items from outside NIDA, please ensure you submit a request to Facilities helpdesk (help.facilities@nida.edu.au) to test and tag the device.
+If bringing in items from outside NIDA outside of the day, please ensure you submit a request to Facilities helpdesk (help.facilities@nida.edu.au) to arrange a test and tag the device.
 Any equipment found in use that is not tested and tagged will be removed.
+This includes any appliances, hair and makeup tools, chargers etc.